Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

-As in Remark~\ref{rmk:disks}, we expect to obtain an ambient polyfold (or M-polyfold if sphere bubbling can be a priori excluded) by replacing the pseudoholomorphic curves and quilts with appropriate spaces of not necessarily pseudoholomorphic maps modulo reparametrization.
+As in Remark~\ref{rmk:disks}, we expect to obtain an ambient polyfold (or M-polyfold if sphere bubbling can be a priori excluded) for the compactified extended moduli space $\ol\M^\ext$ by replacing the pseudoholomorphic curves and quilts with appropriate spaces of not necessarily pseudoholomorphic maps modulo reparametrization.
 Making this rigorous will require a precise setup of pre-gluing constructions for squashed eights and figure eights as M-polyfold charts from \cite{b:thesis}, which will also make the predicted boundary stratification rigorous.
 Further steps in the program are the Fredholm property of the Cauchy--Riemann operator, and formal setups for the construction of gluing-coherent perturbations and orientations.
-However, we can already see that the boundary stratification of this polyfold is --- apart from strata of types (B1--4) on page~\pageref{Bs} --- induced by the boundary structure of the compactified Morse trajectory spaces from \cite{w:morse}.
-These $\delta=-\infty$ boundary components correspond to the boundary strata of the compactified space of colored metric ribbon trees (given by allowing infinite edge length).
-Since stable trees of this sort realize Stasheff's multiplihedra \cite[Thms.\ 1.1, 7.6]{mw}, we expect to obtain $A_\infty$-functor relations from this boundary component.
-More precisely, we expect to obtain algebraic relations from the {\bf top boundary strata of the compactified strip-shrinking moduli space with Morse bubble trees}, which replace our previous list (B1--5) as follows:
+However, we can already see that the boundary stratification of this polyfold is -- apart from strata of types (B1), (B2), and (B4) on page~\pageref{Bs} -- induced by the boundary structure of the compactified Morse trajectory spaces from \cite{w:morse}.
+These boundary components correspond to the boundary strata of the space of metric tree-pairs.
+So we expect to obtain algebraic relations from the {\bf top boundary strata of the compactified strip-shrinking moduli space with Morsified figure eight bubble trees } $\overline{\mathcal M}^{\rm ext}$, which replace our previous list (B1--5) as follows (ignoring sphere bubbling, which is of codimension 2 in each boundary stratum):